-The expressions, Demo [でも] and Kedo [けど] are used as a conjunction to say "but" in Japanese.
-It can also be translated as "no entando" or "although".
+The expressions, Demo [でも] and Kedo [けど] are used as conjunctions to say “but” in Japanese.
+It can also be translated as “however” or “although.”

 We have previously written an article showing how to say “but” in Japanese.
-In this article you will find some information about these conjunctions, we recommend reading it too.
+In that article, you will find some information about these conjunctions, we recommend reading it as well.

-Before delving deeper, it is important to understand that this “But” used to translate these terms does not always make sense, that is, depending on the situation, context and construction of the sentence, its meaning can change completely.
+Before we delve deeper, it is important to understand that this “But” used to translate these terms does not always make sense, meaning that depending on the situation, context, and sentence construction, its meaning can change completely.

 Kedo – けど

-At first let's start by understanding Kedo.
-As explained earlier, he means: but, although, in spite of, nevertheless.
-However, not always Kedo will carry this meaning.
+To begin with, let’s start by understanding Kedo.
+As explained earlier, it means: but, although, despite, however.
+However, Kedo does not always carry this meaning.

 How should Kedo be used?
-Initially it must be used between two different ideas.
+Initially, it should be used between two different ideas.

 Let’s see an example: I’m sleepy, but since I have homework to do, I can’t sleep.